 If you miss a dose of this medicine, apply it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.

 Do not keep outdated medicine or medicine no longer needed.

-Precautions While Using Viroptic
+Precautions while using Viroptic

 It is very important that you keep your appointment with your doctor.
 If your symptoms become worse, check with your doctor sooner.

-Viroptic Side Effects
+Side Effects of Viroptic

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.